 The King was in fact in Avignon long before Christmas.
 On November 22, 1362, he participated in the solemn transfer of the remains of Pope Innocent VI from the Cathedral of Notre Dame des Domps to the Chartreuse of Villeneuve-les-Avignon, which the late Pope had founded (Prou, p.
 8 and n.
 7).
 Froissart's chronology is often defective.
 The King could well have been in the neighborhood of Avignon in September.
 Apparently, however, Froissart's account of the Conclave does not leave room for the election of Hughes Roger, as Matteo Villani would have it.
 Froissart's account is consistent, though, with the narration of the "First Life".

 Finally, whatever the details of the political in-fighting, the Cardinals came to give attention to Abbot Guillaume Grimoald, who at the time was serving as Legate in Naples.
-According to a report in the "Prima Vita Gregorii XI," (Baluze I, 376), it was Cardinal Guillaume d'Aigrefeuille who directed the attention of the Conclave in the direction of Abbot Grimoald, in return for which favor, five years later on May 20, 1367, Pope Urban created Guillaume d'Aigrefeuille, "the Younger", OSB, of Limoges, a 27 year-old canon lawyer and Notary, nephew of the Cardinal of Santa Maria trans Tiberim, a Cardinal.
+According to a report in the "Prima Vita Gregorii XI," (Baluze I, 376), it was Cardinal Guillaume d'Aigrefeuille (one of the cardinals of Limoges) who directed the attention of the Conclave toward Abbot Grimoald, in return for which favor, five years later on May 20, 1367, Pope Urban created Guillaume d'Aigrefeuille, "the Younger", OSB, of Limoges, a 27 year-old canon lawyer and Notary, nephew of the Cardinal of Santa Maria trans Tiberim, a Cardinal.
+This sounds excessively post hoc, ergo propter hoc.
 In any case, the Cardinals gave Grimoald their votes (perhaps on September 28), but did not publish the result of their scrutiny.
 Nor could they, because a response from the successful candidate was required, "Acceptasne electionem de te canonice factam?"
 They sent for Abbot Grimoard to come to them personally, uncertain as to whether they should achieve a consensus as to his election, and whether he would accept ("Prima Vita Urbani V", Baluzius I, 364):

 Non tamen ea publicaverunt donec et quousque ipse personaliter ad ipsos venit, haesitantes an electioni suae hujusmodi suum vellet praebere consensum, quem, licet cum tremore et timore, praestitit...